sharhalakis/vdns/README.md

 Currently it supports:

  * Reading zone data from a database
- * Reading zone data from a a zone file
+ * Reading zone data from a zone file

 This makes vdns able to work well even when you are using Dynamic DNS to update zone files as it can parse those files.